Savio Rodrigues: Politics (2014–present)

 Rodrigues (extreme right) at a public meeting held at Margao in 2014.

 Rodrigues joined Goa Su-Raj Party and was appointed as a party secretary and the youth affairs president.
-He then unsuccessfully contested in the 2014 Indian general election from the Mormugao.
-Rodrigues later joined the Indian National Congress where he served as a vice president of the Goa Congress minority cell.
+He then unsuccessfully contested the 2014 Indian general election from the South Goa constituency, securing ninth place with 783 votes.
+Rodrigues later joined the Indian National Congress around 2016, where he served as a senior leader and vice-chairman of the Goa Congress minority cell.
 He resigned from the party on 17 March 2017.

 On 4 January 2022, Rodrigues joined the Bhartiya Janata Party in the presence of Goa unit president, Sadanand Tanavade.
-He then unsuccessfully contested in the 2022 Goa Legislative Assembly election from the Velim Assembly constituency and lost to AAP candidate, Cruz Silva with a margin of 4,059 votes.
+He then unsuccessfully contested in the 2022 Goa Legislative Assembly election from the Velim Assembly constituency and lost to AAP candidate, Cruz Silva with a margin of 4,059 votes, securing the sixth place.

 Personal life

-On 13 February 2004, he married researcher Myrtle Rodrigues (née Fernandes).
+Rodrigues is married to Myrtle.
 The couple has two daughters, Kaydence and Kianna.
 He currently resides at Baga, Velim.
-Rodrigues spent most of his younger years studying and living in Dubai.

-Controversy
+Rodrigues practices Christian faith but claims to have "Hindu roots."

+Legal issues

 On 14 April 2011, Rodrigues filed a petition in the Bombay High Court at Panjim, seeking a ban on the release of the 2011 Hindi-language movie, Dum Maaro Dum, claiming that it showed the state of Goa in bad light.
 He also objected to the constitution of a seven member committee to examine the movie before its released in theatres.
 On 19 April, the court dismissed Rodrigues's petition, allowing the film to be released.

+A 2024 article by The Washington Post alleged that Rodrigues was a part of an Indian operation to overthrow Mohamed Muizzu, the President of Maldives.